JonMontgo/nvim-config/README.md

 # NVim Config

 ## Description
-This nvim config has both my init.vim script and some settings for the coc autocompletion and linting image
+This is my nvim config...
+Now refactored with lua, lsp, treesitter and more

 ### Installation
 Before installing the config scripts you should already have